philippneugebauer/philippneugebauer.github.io/_posts/2015-12-17-comparison-of-smartgit-and-sourcetree.markdown

 ---

 This blog post approaches the comparison of the git gui tools `SmartGit` 7.0.3 and `SourceTree` 1.6.23.0 on Windows.
 I mostly use the command line for simple stuff, but I prefer gui tools for file merging and the faster separation of commits through `git add -p`.
-The comparison of both tools is divided into different categories to better highlight each's adavantages and disadvantages and represented in the following table.
+The comparison of both tools is divided into different categories to better highlight each's advantages and disadvantages and represented in the following table.

 <hr>
 UPDATE 29.01.2016: